jyyulab/MICA/README.md

 ```

 ## Demo
-This is an example of running MICA using the input file in `test_data` without an installation on
+This is an example of running MICA with an installation on
 St. Jude Research LSF Cluster (assume you have the access to CompBio environment).

 ```